 A = Creative Dial / B = Mode Dial (Custom Modes) / C = Lever

-The Mode Dial on the Pen F is different from the EM5 II, the EPL9, or the EM1 II.
-For example, you will not find Photo Story or SCN Modes on the Pen F. You need to first configure the Custom Modes C3 and C4 for Photo Story and SCN Modes before you can use these features on the Pen F. See the above user manual summary and the relevant pages in the user manual.
-That leaves C1 and C2 open to save your preferred camera configurations and any additional color and monochrome profiles.
-This enables you to save up to 9 additional colors and 9 additional monochrome profiles.
+The Pen-F Mode Dial differs from the EM5 II, the EPL9, or the EM1 II.
+For example, the Pen-F has no Photo Story or SCN Modes on the Mode Dial.
+You must reconfigure Custom Presets C3 and C4 to Photo Story and SCN Modes.
+See the above user manual info and summary.
+That leaves C1 and C2 for camera configurations or unique color and monochrome profiles.
+That means you can have 9 color and 6 monochrome profiles as Custom Presets (C1 and C2 plus the 3 Profiles in the SCP).

 A = You can select 1 of 3 factory set Profiles (Profile 1 is neutral)

-Olympus describes the above color profile presets as:
+Olympus describes the above SCP Color Profiles as:

-"Of the three color profile presets, Colour Profile 2: Chrome Film Rich Colour provides rich, deep tones, and Colour Profile 3: Chrome Film VS gives rich film colors with high levels of saturation.
-You can make adjustments to these two presets, or you can create your own color profile from scratch using the Colour Profile 1 preset."
+"Of the three presets, Profile 2: Chrome Film Rich Color has rich, deep tones, and Profile 3: Chrome Film VS gives rich film colors with more saturation.
+You can adjust these two presets, or create your own profiles from scratch using the Color Profile 1 preset."

-The following variables are included and saved with color profiles:
+The following camera variables are included in Color Profiles:

-• Color Profile tool with 12 different color selection
+The Color Profile tool with 12 different color and saturation selections

-For example, practice your color awareness by doing the following:-
+For example, practice your color awareness with the following:-

-• Be aware of the people's clothes (colors) and check their selection of colors
+Be aware of the people's clothes (colors) by checking color selection and harmonies

-• Practice using different color harmonies (Complementary, Analogous, and Triadic)
+Practice using different color harmonies (Complementary, Analogous, and Opposite)

-• In time you will find your color awareness and creating harmonies will improve
+In time you will find your color awareness and harmony considerations will improve

 A = Monochrome Profiles / B = Grain filter setting or selection